 Related Programs (see links for tickets and additional information):

 Your Kid and Sports, October 9, 7:00pm

 The Forgotten History of African American Baseball, October 18, 11:00am

+Hometown Teams has been made possible at the Morris Museum by the New Jersey Council for the Humanities.
 Hometown Teams is part of Museum on Main Street, a collaboration between the Smithsonian Institution and state humanities councils nationwide.
 Support for Museum on Main Street has been provided by the United States Congress.

 Image: Brenda Read, Hometown Glory, Photography, 2009.

 Masks can be amusing, arresting, and awe-inspiring.
 Featuring more than 40 dynamic works from Asia, Africa and the Americas, this exhibition examines how a variety of cultures have used masks to serve many purposes from entertainment to deception to protection.